gharials/dev-path/docs/internet-web/websites.md

 ## Static vs. dynamic contents

-An HTTP server serves largely two types of contents: _static_ and _dynamic_.
+An HTTP server serves largely two types of content: _static_ and _dynamic_.

+### Serving static contents

 For static contents (also called _static assets_ or just _assets_), programmers use a server directory dedicated for serving static contents.
 All the static assets to be served (e.g., images, fonts, stylesheets, etc.) are put in the directory.
+Web servers allow programmers to specify a directory for static contents; the exact instructions vary from server to server.
 If the requested URL matches a file in the directory, the server returns a response with the file's content as its body.

 Here follows an example directory (`static/`) and its contents on a server running at `localhost:5000`: